-- Net position increased significantly in fiscal year 2018 primarily due to changes in the net pension/OPEB liabilities and the deferred inflows and deferred outflows of resources associated with these liabilities. - The School District's enrollment decreased from 1,880 students in fiscal year 2017 to 1,835 students in fiscal year 2018. - Total capital assets decreased as current year depreciation exceeded current year additions.
-Capital asset additions included a new truck for service, school zone flasher system, scoreboards and a new computer. - Certified and classified staff received a 1 percent increase in base salary from the prior fiscal year.
-These salary increases resulted in an increase in the program expenses excluding the amounts related to the net pension/OPEB liabilities.
+- Net position increased in fiscal year 2019 primarily due to changes in the net pension/OPEB asset/liabilities and the deferred inflows and deferred outflows of resources associated with these liabilities.
+Net position also increased due to a decrease in long-term liabilities due to annual debt payments. - Total program expenses increased in fiscal year 2019 due to changes in the net pension liability and net OPEB liability (asset) that are the result of the School District's adjusting proportionate share of State-wide liabilities (asset) for both pension and OPEB across retirement systems. - The School District's enrollment increased from 1,835 students in fiscal year 2018 to 1,847 students in fiscal year 2019. - Total capital assets decreased as current year depreciation exceeded current year additions.
+Capital asset additions included bleacher renovations, various equipment, roof repairs, three new busses and a new Ford van. - Certified and classified staff received a 1.9 percent increase in base salary from the prior fiscal year.